Katie Stephens

 Introduction

-In private children, Katie is frequently instructed at dispute resolution appointments and multi-day final hearings, including in cases with 16.4 guardians and cases featuring allegations of abuse and parental influence.
-She recently was instructed at an appeal hearing concerning an interim contact decision.
+In private children proceedings, Katie is frequently instructed at dispute resolution appointments, fact-finding hearings and multi-day final hearings, including cases involving rule 16.4 guardians, allegations of abuse and parental influence.
+She has also appeared in an appeal concerning an interim contact decision.

 Alongside her practice, Katie contributes to the Financial Remedies Journal, writing case summaries of recent judgments.

-Prior to pupillage, Katie worked as a paralegal for a local authority assisting with deprivation of liberty and care proceedings from PLO to final hearing.
-She also worked as a research assistant to Dr Rob George for his book ‘Wards of Court and the Inherent Jurisdiction’, published in 2024.
-In 2024, Katie was runner-up in the 2024 Young Association of Lawyers for Children Legal Advice Competition, where she advised on contact and parental responsibility in a sperm donor case.
-That same year, she won the Honourable Society of Lincoln’s Inn Debate Shield.
-Katie studied the bar course with scholarships from Lincoln’s Inn, the Family Law Bar Association, and the Leonard Sainer Legal Education Foundation.
+In 2024, Katie was runner-up in the Young Association of Lawyers for Children Legal Advice Competition, advising on contact and parental responsibility in a sperm donor case, and won the Honourable Society of Lincoln’s Inn Debate Shield.
+She studied the Bar Course with scholarships from Lincoln’s Inn, the Family Law Bar Association and the Leonard Sainer Legal Education Foundation.

 Education